-Too wet – There’s a fine line between enough water and too much when it comes to grass seed (and grass in general!).
+- Too wet – There’s a fine line between enough water and too much when it comes to grass seed (and grass in general!).
 Grass seed may not have survived if it was watered too much or the weather just wasn’t on your side.
 Although you can’t control the rain, using a sprinkler system can help avoid overwatering by hand.

-It wasn’t good to begin with – If the seed was too old or hadn’t been stored properly, it may have been doomed for failure from the get-go!
+- It wasn’t good to begin with – If the seed was too old or hadn’t been stored properly, it may unfortunately have been doomed for failure from the get-go.